MicrosoftDocs/VBA-Docs/api/Publisher.MailMergeDataSource.md

 Represents the data source in a mail merge or catalog merge operation.

+## Remarks

+Use the **[MailMerge.DataSource](Publisher.MailMerge.DataSource.md)** property to return the **MailMergeDataSource** object.

 ## Example

-Use the  **[DataSource](Publisher.MailMerge.DataSource.md)** property to return the **MailMergeDataSource** object.
 The following example displays the name of the data source associated with the active publication.

 ```vb
 Sub ShowDataSourceName()